 If you’re in a pinch, your local hardware store should have most of the common schedule 40 pipe and fitting parts in stock.
 These stores cater to do-it-yourselfers, so their prices can be a good deal higher than other sources.
 If you don’t need the parts immediately, or you are working on a large project, you’ll find much better pricing and selection online.
 Do a little comparison shopping, as prices can vary even online.
 Make sure you calculate the length of pipe and determine which fittings you’ll need before you order.
 There’s nothing worse than being halfway through a project and running out of materials.

 PVC is super easy to use compared to most types of pipe.
-That being said, there are still a few tricks that will make your job a lot easier when it comes time to fit everything together.
+That being said, here are three main tips PVC users should keep in mind:

 1) Measure Twice, Cut Once